-I have yet to refer to a street as a gate, or a gate as a port, perhaps because these are basic and common words.
-(A gate is called "port" in Norwegian, like in portal, while a wooden gate is often called “grind” (pronounced with a short i; from Old Norse).
+I have yet to refer to a street as a gate, or a gate as a port, though—perhaps because these are basic and common words.
+A metal gate is called “port” in Norwegian, like in portal, while a wooden gate is often called “grind” (pronounced with a short i; from Old Norse).

 Some words are may not be interchangeable now but could have been at one time.
 A gate is a hole or gap for passage.
 The word comes from the proto-German “gatan” and the narrow passageway has evolved into the thing allowing you to go through a fence or wall in English-speaking countries, or the thing that allows you to go through a city in Scandinavia and Germany.